ON THIS PAGE

 Applications can simultaneously load and commit data to different ephemeral database instances in addition to the static configuration database.
 However, the device processes the commits sequentially.
 As a result, the commit to a specific database might be delayed, depending on the processing order.

-If you commit ephemeral configuration data that is invalid or results in undesirable network disruption, you must delete the problematic data from the database, or if necessary, reboot the device, which deletes the configuration data in all instances of the ephemeral configuration database.
+If you commit ephemeral configuration data that is invalid or results in undesirable network disruption, you must remove the problematic data from the database.
+You can delete the data, or if necessary, you can reboot the device, which deletes the configuration data in all instances of the ephemeral configuration database.

 The active device configuration is a merged view of the static and ephemeral

 configuration databases.
-However, when you display the configuration in the CLI
+However, when you display the configuration using the

-merged view of the static and ephemeral configuration databases by using
+ephemeral database instance or display a merged view of the static and ephemeral

 How to Commit an Ephemeral Instance